 The arguments of Feinstein and others seem to have been forgotten and the proponents

 of CBA seemingly have won due largely to their persistence and perhaps from a conscious or unconscious preference for utilitarian statistical ethics by journal editors.
-Medical students need to think about these procedures critically before accepting the whole package deal as strong scientifically based "evidence based medicine"and pehaps when someone say that procedure x or treatment Y is not "cost effective" a question might be " what is the nature of the evidence?"
+Medical students need to think about these procedures critically before accepting the whole package deal as strong scientifically based "evidence based medicine"and perhaps when someone say that procedure x or treatment Y is not "cost effective" questions might be " what is the nature of the evidence?" and from whose point of view is it not cost effective?